 After completing livelihood trainings in Trickle Up’s program, Rutilia had planned to start a business selling vegetables.
 But after just one week implementing her business selling cabbages and chayote, she realized it was not profitable.

 She had not realized that the transportation costs would be so high.
 Shipping costs are priced according to the space and weight of the load, which drastically reduced Rutilia’s profit margin.
 Also, if she didn’t sell all of the vegetables in her community, Rutilia had to travel to sell to other communities before the produce went bad.
 She tried to avoid this by cooking the leftover chayote and selling them for $0.12 each, but this was still not enough to realize a profit.

 Seeing that the vegetable business was not what they had expected, Rutilia and her sisters were encouraged to explore other businesses selling products that are not readily available in the community.
 Therefore, in addition to vegetables, Rutilia invested her $75 seed capital grant in chicken meat.
 Her home already had a freezer and this allowed her to start selling chicken immediately.
 With the profits they made together, the sisters managed to buy skirts to sell, diversifying their income even further.
-They still faced difficulties with their businesses: there aren’t many customers, they can’t sell very often, and many customers want to buy products on credit.
+They still faced difficulties with their businesses: there are not many customers, they can not sell very often, and many customers want to buy products on credit.
 Yet, in each of the first two quarters, they earned between $40 and $66.50 in profits.